vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 docker compose up -d
 ```

-### (MANDATORY TODO BEFORE ANYTHING ELSE) Connect to your IP or website address to do the basic wordpress setup:
+### MANDATORY TODO BEFORE ANYTHING ELSE:
+### Connect to your IP or website address to do the basic wordpress setup:

 - Use the sql user and database name from your .env file.
 - The database hostname is wordpress_database.